Sen. Graham challenges 2020 Georgia election probe subpoena

 Graham’s lawyers cite a provision of the U.S. Constitution that they say “provides absolute protection against inquiry into Senator Graham’s legislative acts.”
 They also argue “sovereign immunity” prevents a local prosecutor from summoning a U.S. senator “to face a state ad hoc investigatory body.”
 And they assert that Willis has failed to demonstrate “the ‘extraordinary circumstances’ necessary to order a high-ranking federal official to testify.”

-Given that he has been summoned to testify on Aug.
-23, his lawyers are seeking expedited consideration of his motion to quash.

-U.S. Rep. Jody Hice, a Georgia Republican, filed a similar challenge in federal court after he received a subpoena to testify before the special grand jury.
+U.S. Rep. Jody Hice, a Georgia Republican, filed a federal court challenge similar to Graham’s after he received a subpoena to testify before the special grand jury.
 After hearing arguments from his lawyers and from Willis’ office, a federal judge last week declined to quash his subpoena.

-U.S. District Judge Leigh Martin May sent the matter back to Fulton County Superior Court, saying that there are at least some questions that Hice may be compelled to answer.
+U.S. District Judge Leigh Martin May, who is also assigned to hear Graham’s challenge, sent the matter back to Fulton County Superior Court, saying that there are at least some questions that Hice may be compelled to answer.
 If disagreements arise over whether Hice is protected under federal law from answering certain questions, he can bring those issues back to her to settle, she said.

 Willis has confirmed that the investigation’s scope includes a Jan.
 2, 2021, phone call between Trump and Raffensperger during which Trump urged Raffensperger to “find” enough votes to overturn his loss in the state.